 Indeed, feeling and expressing gratitude has been a super power that’s helped me throughout caregiving and grief and emotions that have turned me Inside Out.
 What more appropriate time to summon gratitude than Thanksgiving?!

-At the top of my gratitude list is gratitude to have been the caregiver for two supremely important people in my life.
-Caregiving was the most heartbreaking and challenging thing I’ve ever done, but it was also the most important, valuable, loving and rewarding thing I have ever done.
-I could not save my dad or Ben, and I wish we did not have to take these journeys, but I am so thankful that they knew that I was completely devoted to them, and that I would love them, care for them and provide a sense of security to them until they left this world.
-It didn’t always feel like it, but it was a gift to be able to feel and express that depth of love in such tragic circumstances.
-And, I treasure the knowledge that they loved me.
+- At the top of my list is gratitude to have been the caregiver for two supremely important people in my life.
+Caregiving surely was not easy, but it was the most important, valuable, loving and rewarding thing I have ever done.
+I could not save them, but they knew that I was completely devoted to them, and that I would love them, care for them and provide a sense of security to them until they left this world.
+I treasure the knowledge that they loved me.

-I have said it before, but can never say enough, that I am grateful for my friends, who have shown me such kindness, generosity, compassion and encouragement, while I was caregiving and then, in grief.
+- I have said it before, but can never say enough, that I am grateful for my friends, who have shown me such kindness, generosity, compassion and encouragement, while I was caregiving and then, in grief.
 Their spirit extended to Ben as well.
-In Ben’s situation, when family didn’t step in -and there were definitely disappointments and dramas- we could always count on friends.
+When family didn’t step in or made empty promises to him-and there were indeed disappointments and dramas-Ben and I could always count on friends.
 I consider it a precious gift to have these wonderful people in my life and to know that I am loved and that Ben remains in their hearts.

 With all good wishes,